 Cordoba is worth visiting simply for the pretty, historical sites but if you spend at least 2 days in Cordoba, you’ll also have the opportunity to get a real feel for the town and its atmosphere.

 You’ll also want to spend some time simply roaming the streets of the historic Jewish Quarter and taking pictures of the beautiful area and flower-filled patios.

 Things to know if visiting Cordoba with kids

-If visiting Cordoba with kids, there are a few things to keep in mind when planning your trip.
+If visiting Cordoba with kids, there are a few things to keep in mind when planning your trip and your Cordoba itinerary.

 Summer in Cordoba, Spain is hot!